Yannouille29/CubeSat_MTU/Web_Serveur/README.md

-# Web Server for Project X
+# Web Server for Project CubeSat

 This folder contains all the necessary files to launch the website.
 It's important to note that this isn't just a collection of HTML pages; it's a functioning server.
 To run the server, ensure that you're connected to the Wi-Fi network and specify the IP address in the "pc_ip = 192.168.xxx.xxx" field within the 'pc.py' script.